 Event

 Communication, collaboration, creativity, and critical thinking are important skills to develop for 21st-century careers.
 At Hernandez Middle School (HMS), all students work on developing these skills throughout their classes.
-At the STEM event, participants will engage in activities related to one of the 5C’s that shows connections between STEM, the Arts, and their daily lives.
-Possible sessions include: a fall themed engineering design challenge and an exhibition of Student Science Projects.
+At the STEM event, participants will engage in activities related to one of the 5C’s that show connections between STEM, the Arts, and their daily lives.
+C2ST will be bringing out our circuit-building and wind power activity for the event.

 *This event is closed to the general public and is only open to HMS families.
 If you would like to volunteer or learn more about how to support future STEM nights, click the button above.